 Part 1 (Context and Culture) Purpose: To promote learner growth based on information gathered about students and their lives.
 Candidates recognize that all learners bring to their learning varying experiences, abilities, talents, and prior learning, as well as language, culture, and family and community values that are assets that can be used to promote their learning.
-This practice will help to deepen understanding of their own frames of reference (e.g., culture, gender, language, abilities, ways of knowing), the potential biases in these frames, and their impact on expectations for and relationships with learners and their families (Council of Chief State School Officers, 2013, April).
+This practice will help to deepen understanding of their own frames of reference (e.g., culture, gender, language, abilities, ways of knowing) and the impact of these frames of reference on expectations for and relationships with learners and their families.